Olympics-IOC president Bach disturbed by Valieva's meltdown, hits out at entourage

 "All of this does not give me much confidence in Kamila's closest entourage."

-Bach admitted that the IOC, while it was addressing the matter, could not do much to control an athlete's entourage.
+Bach admitted that the IOC, while it was addressing the matter, could not do much to control the group of people around any athlete.

 "We see we have extremely limited means to address it," he said.
 "We are not the police, we cannot interrogate and have a formal prosecution procedure; and our sanctions are extremely limited.